ramsey/php-library-starter-kit/CONTRIBUTING.md

 # Contributing

 Contributions are welcome.
-I accept pull requests on [GitHub][].
+This project accepts pull requests on [GitHub][].

-This project adheres to a [Contributor Code of Conduct][].
+This project adheres to a [code of conduct][].
 By participating in this project and its community, you are expected to uphold this code.

 ## Communication Channels